 - Edutopia – Get lots of resources about social-emotional learning.

-- CASEL – This organization supports the teaching of SEL in schools.
-A good place to get information for the classroom.
+- CASEL – This organization supports the teaching of SEL in schools—a good place to get information for the classroom.

 - Common Sense Education – Provides an SEL educator toolkit, with many classroom-ready resources.